What options do men have in choosing

 Gadroon - A symbol of eternal love.
 One of the Maison’s oldest codes that involve two rings juxtaposed to one another symbolising the harmony of a couple’s shared life together

 These Boucheron Quatre design codes can appear together as a striking wide band, combining four distinct textures, or they can be more understated in the form of a narrow dual-textured band, discussed earlier.
+Specifically the Quatre Ring collection is available in three different widths.

 These different widths allow varying degrees of visual impact, providing a diverse range of expressions, from understated to bold, depending on the wearer’s personality.